-Help the Fight
+Join the Fight

 What to Expect:

-To be eligible to participate, the study participants must be:
+To be eligible to participate, you must:

 University Hospitals Bristol and Weston NHS Foundation Trust

-University Hospitals Birmingham NHS Foundation Trust
+St George's University Hospitals NHS Foundation Trust

-Every single vaccine, prescription drug, or therapeutic treatment on the market today went through a series of clinical studies before they became part of modern healthcare.
+Every single vaccine, prescription drug, or therapeutic treatment on the market today went through a series of clinical studies before it became part of modern healthcare.
 It truly takes a team, and it all starts with study participants or volunteers.

 No. It is impossible to get COVID-19 from a COVID-19 vaccine.